zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

 beyond.
 This has a few implications:

 *   Exfiltrated data is still exfiltrated.
-If an extension sent data from the local device to a remote server, Chromium cannot delete the data on that remote server.
+If an extension sent data from the local device to a remote server, Monyhar cannot delete the data on that remote server.
 *   Content scripts (and other injected scripts) will continue running on pages they have already been injected in after the extension is disabled.
-Since Chromium cannot "un-inject" these scripts, they may continue running until the user leaves the site.
+Since Monyhar cannot "un-inject" these scripts, they may continue running until the user leaves the site.
 *   Data modified by the extension remains modified.
 This includes data like cookies, which may influence how a site operates.
 Additionally, extensions